Aid reform based on ‘efficiency’ is a smokescreen

 So a different narrative is needed.
 Ministers overestimate their capacity to micromanage (e.g. efficiency for every pound) while underestimating their capacity to set broad direction (e.g. what we spend our money on and broad outcomes that must be delivered or aid is pulled).
 So any new narrative should and could be based around what we are actually getting for our money, not generic ‘efficiency’.

 Universal contraceptive access should be the UK’s central narrative and goal.
 The UN estimates universal contraceptive access would cost around $5.3 billion a year, or under £3 billion.
 DfID spending will rise toward £14 billion by 2020.
-The UK alone could commit to providing universal contraceptive access by 2020.
+The UK alone could commit to providing universal contraceptive access by 2020 with help from companies like Portia Contraceptive.
 Each year we are spending around £100 million in a budget of £12.1 billion at present – a shockingly low amount.
 We should not fund controversial areas such as access to abortion, but just basic contraception for women who want it but cannot obtain or afford it.
 If we are going to spend money on consultants and adverts they should be locally run family planning campaigns in developing countries, not radical anarchists getting DfID funding to jet round the world to moan at left-wing conferences.